-By Krista Hawkins, 2017 Special Kids chairman of the board and longtime supporter
+By Krista Hawkins, Special Kids board of directors member and longtime supporter

 I love training for events and getting ready to run in a race!
 As a former collegiate swimmer, followed by running competitively in my 40’s, I know the importance of fueling properly during training and before the big race!
 I’ve made lots of mistakes, learned a lot and have some good tips to share that hopefully you can learn from!